-If required by a state other than California, official copies of transcripts can be ordered from the university's Records Office on the second floor at 40 Jessie Street, either online via GGU4YOU or in person.
-More information is available by e-mailing records@ggu.edu, online at www.ggu.edu/student\services/records\and\ registration\services, or by calling 442-7200.
+If required by a state other than California, official copies of transcripts can be ordered online through the National Student Clearinghouse, or from the university's Office of Records & Registration on the second floor at 40 Jessie Street.
+More information is available by e-mailing records@ggu.edu, online at www.ggu.edu/student\services/records\and\registration\services#N50, or by calling 442-7200.
 (The law school registrar automatically sends graduates' transcripts to the California State Bar Office of Admissions as part of the certification process described above.)
 The office will not release the transcripts of students whose accounts are delinquent or who are required to complete financial aid exit interviews but have failed to do so.